rookzone/splatter-boy/README.md

 ## Setup and compile

 1. Download GBDK 2020 and copy the contents into the repo.
-This will ensure all the required gbdk files are in the directory, as not everything copies over due to .gitgnore
+This will ensure all the required gbdk files are in the directory as the binaries and documents are not included *Note: check out licenses*

 2. Use make

-Just use make.
+Just type `make`

 **.vscode tasks.json**